mrofi/laravel-shared-hosting-package/Readme.md

 ## This simple package will help you to deploy laravel framework in shared hosting

 ## Strong Warning
-It's not recommended to deploy your app in share hosting, so you know with what you do.
+It's not recommended to deploy your app in share hosting, unless you know what you do.

 ## How It Works